 - Merci clot retrieval and Intra-arterial tPA

 For patients who arrive in the emergency room after three hours, thrombolytics can be administered directly into the clot through a small catheter in the blocked artery.
-A corkscrew device, called the Merci clot retriever, can be inserted through a catheter to remove a clot in large arteries in the brain.
+A corkscrew device can be inserted through a catheter to remove a clot in large arteries in the brain.

 There is a time limitation for this treatment.
 Patients must get to the emergency room within 6 hours of symptom onset in order to receive intra-arterial tPA and the Merci clot retriever.